hforbess/apollo-site/README.md

+This is in the development phase

-this is static site for a business.
+this is a single page static site for a business.
 A brochure site.
 It uses Node.js with the sailsJS framework and Bootstrap.

 TODO.
 Make an admin where the pages and sections can be edited and created.
-This would use a mongo database and utilize web sockets.
+This would use Mongodb and utilize web sockets.